 A site survey, or similar documentation containing the locations of the boundary vertices, shall be maintained on-site and kept for the life of the source.
-If the boundary dimensions do not comply with the table above (plus or minus 5 meters), the permittee shall notify the NDEQ prior to start-up of any emission unit and, if requested, submit a revised air dispersion modeling analysis to the NDEQ to ensure that the source will not interfere with the attainment or maintenance of the ambient air quality standards in Chapter 4.
+If the boundary dimensions do not comply with the boundary information in the air dispersion model (plus or minus 5 meters), the permittee shall notify the NDEQ prior to start-up of any emission unit and, if requested, submit a revised air dispersion modeling analysis to the NDEQ to ensure that the source will not interfere with the attainment or maintenance of the ambient air quality standards in Chapter 4.